MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/04.running.mycroft/docs.md

         - docs
 ---
 # Running Mycroft
+## With `mycroft.sh`
+Mycroft has a shell script `mycroft.sh` that can be used to run the voice, command line interface, service, and skills processes all at once using screens.
+To start, just run `./mycroft.sh start` and to kill all processes, run `./mycroft.sh stop`.
+You can also use `./mycroft.sh start -c` to run just service, skills, and command line or `./mycroft.sh start -v` to run just service, skill, and voice.
+To see all of the currently running screens, use `screen -list`.
+To attach one of the screens to see the output, use `screen -r <screen-name>`.
+For more information about screens, take a look at the [screen manual](https://www.gnu.org/software/screen/manual/screen.html).

 ## With `start.sh`
-Mycroft provides `start.sh` to run a large number of common tasks.
-This script uses the virtualenv created by `dev_setup.sh`.
+Mycroft also provides the shell script `start.sh` to run a large number of common tasks.
+This script uses the virtualenv created by
+`dev_setup.sh`.
 The usage statement lists all run targets, but to run a Mycroft stack out of a git checkout, the following processes should be started: run `./start.sh service` run `./start.sh skills` run `./start.sh voice`

-*Note: The above scripts are blocking, so each will need to be run in a separate terminal session.*
+*Note: The above scripts are blocking, so amke sure to run each of them in a separate terminal session.*

 ## Without `start.sh`